maniebra/nootbook/README.md

 An efficient and easy to use interactive notebook, with support of many languages and plain text for pseudocodes.

+## How to Use

+To use Nootbook, follow these steps:

+1. Install NodeJS and NPM.
+2. Download This Project.
+3. Execute `node ./srv/main.js` in your command prompt.
+4. Open [_Localhost_](http://127.0.0.1:12358) with port **12358** in your browser.

 ## Credits

 This app was made possible by: